Stuycs-K/finalprojectapcs-3-benitez-leonardo-lei-vanna/README.md

 # Intended usage:

-A description as to how the project will be used (describe the user interface).
-(CHANGE THIS!!!!!)
+This project will be used to help students have fun.
+The moving blocks and rows clearing will be stimulating enough for students to enjoy themselves!